Skip to Content

 Creating a Document

-A document is created by extending the DocumentBase class and decorating it with @BlockConfig and @WithArguments.
-Documents define their schema using Zod and optionally include UI configuration for form rendering.
+A document is created by decorating a class with @Document and implementing DocumentInterface.
+Documents define their content schema using the @Input decorator with a Zod schema, and optionally include UI configuration in a YAML file for form rendering.

 Basic Document Definition